Three women dressed in pinks running-in-circles for cancer question the possibility of a cure.

 Many people believe cancer is fatally encoded in the genes and is unavoidable.
 After all, we’re told there’s a fatalistic ‘killer-gene’ on the rampage.
 And why not when the pharmaceutical industry, research departments and NHS all depend on its perpetuation?

-Butcher is an entertaining attempt to redefine cancer and challenges the status quo within the fields of biomedical science: genetics, the pharmaceutical industry, surgery, chemo and radiotherapy.
+Butcher is a provocative attempt to re-define cancer and challenges the status quo within the field of biomedical science:- genetics, the pharmaceutical industry, surgery, chemotherapy and radiotherapy.

-It questions the surgical removal of healthy breasts when there is a positive family history or predisposing BRCA genes are present.
+It questions the surgical removal of healthy breasts if there is a positive family history or predisposing BRCA genes are present.

-Epi-genetic scientists examine the impact of fear, negative thoughts and environmental pollutants on the health of the cell.
-There is potential for the reversal of damage within the cell.
+Epi-genetic scientists examine the impact of fear, our belief system, culture and environmental pollutants on the health of the cell.
+There is the potential for the reversal of damage within the plasticity of the cell.

-We live in an increasingly polluted world: our air, water and soil are changing dramatically.
-Is this still preventable?
+But, tragically we live in an increasingly polluted world:- our domestic and personal choices, our air, water and soil have changed dramatically.
+Is the reversal of toxicity still preventable?